- April 25, 2018

-- Category: Economics, Home Loans, Money Saving Tips, Mortgage
+- Categories: Economics, Home Loans, Money Saving Tips, Mortgage

 Helping your child with getting a home loan for buying a house for the first time comes with its benefits like earning about 3% in long-term.
 Your child, on the other hand, will be able to save on closing costs, Private Mortgage Insurance (PMI), and interest rates.
 The number of young home buyers in the Australian real estate market is growing, and parents require to be more educated about helping them with the required initial deposit on the home.
 Irrespective of having had experience with home buying, parents must still stay aware, so that they do not risk their own financial status while doing so.